 Designated entrances: To minimize contact between students in different classes, we will be introducing designated entrances.

 Given our small class sizes, we will maintain cohorting for every grade (JK-8).

 Cleaning and Sanitation

-Students in Junior Kindergarten through 8 are required to wear a non-medical or cloth mask (that covers the nose and mouth) while indoors with the exception of when they are eating or drinking and this requirement applies to both public and private schools
+All students are required to wear a medical mask (that covers the nose and mouth) while indoors with the exception of when they are eating or drinking and this requirement applies to both public and private schools.